railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_deployment.rst

 SaaS suppliers are limited generally to the modules certified and validated by the original author and project manager, Tiny.

-Here are the main advantages of an Open ERP SaaS solution:
+Here are the main advantages of an OpenERP SaaS solution:

 * an unbeatable return on investment (cost of implementation: 0, cost of licenses: 0),